wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-autogrowshrink.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

-If you deploy Azure “burst” nodes in your HPC Pack cluster, or you create an HPC Pack cluster in Azure VMs, you may want a way to automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster.
+If you deploy Azure "burst" nodes in your HPC Pack cluster, or you create an HPC Pack cluster in Azure VMs, you may want a way to automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster.
 This allows you